-Table 5.2 reports coefficients from the estimation of equation (2) by ordinary least squares with standard errors clustered at the city-industry level.
-We report all coefficients of interest in the top half of the table.
-We also report: a) the impact of the internet in tech-intensive industries in strictly-enforced areas (90th percentile of inspections), b) the impact of the internet in tech-intensive industries in weakly-enforced areas (10th percentile of inspections), and c) the differential impact of the internet in strict versus weak enforcement environments (the difference between (a) and (b)) in the bottom half of the table, highlighted in bold.
+percentile of inspections), b) the differential impact of the internet in tech-intensive industries (relative to low-tech industries) in weakly-enforced areas (10th percentile of inspections), and c) the difference in the differential impact of the internet in strict versus weak enforcement environments (the difference between (a) and (b)) in the bottom half of the table.
 Alongside, we report the corresponding F-statistics for the null hypothesis that the total effect is significantly different from zero.
 As in the previous section, we also report three columns, highlighting the addition of various controls, though we concentrate our analysis on the estimations with the most robust set of controls (columns (3) and (6)).

 Concentrating on the impact of the internet in tech-intensive industries in high- relative to low-enforcement cities, we remark that the relative increases in local skill composition (cognitive and non-routine tasks) that we found in Table 5.1, in response to the local technology shock, resulted almost entirely from adjustments in heavy enforcement areas of the country.
-In fact, Appendix Table 3 reports skills results for the dependent variables in levels, and demonstrates that the decreases in employment associated with the technology shock were smallest among skilled workers in strictly-enforced municipalities, and largest among unskilled workers in weakly-enforced municipalities.
+In fact, Appendix Table A.2 reports results for the dependent variables in levels, and demonstrates that the decreases in employment associated with the technology shock were smallest among skilled workers in strictly-enforced municipalities, and largest among unskilled workers in weakly-enforced municipalities.
 This is consistent with the idea that skilled workers have a higher cost of adjustment-strong regulations stifle adjustment and particularly so for high-skilled workers.

-Due to the enforcement bias in favor of skilled workers, we see that the shift in the composition of the workforce toward cognitive and non-routine tasks found in Table 5.1 in response to the technology shock is fully driven by changes in strong labor market regulatory environments.
+Due to this enforcement bias in favor of skilled workers, we see that the shift in the composition of the workforce toward cognitive and non-routine tasks found in Table 5.1 in response to the technology shock is fully driven by changes in strong labor market regulatory environments.
 Policymakers often position and propose labor market policies to protect vulnerable workers.
 These results, however, are in stark contrast to these ideas.
 Counter to the best policy intentions, our evidence points to the idea that labor market regulations differentially benefit the skilled workforce.